TushieeV/SA_Project/README.md

 # SA_Project
-COMP64441 Something Awesome Project - StegChat: A steganography messaging application
+StegChat: A steganography messaging application

 To run, first you'll need to start the webserver:
 1. Navigate to Client-Server/Server